 Chapter 102 ePermit System

-The Department of Environmental Protection (DEP) has released the initial phases of the Chapter 102 electronic permitting system (ePermit System) to improve the efficiency of submissions and reviews of Chapter 102 permit applications and Notices of Intent (NOIs) and enable faster responses to applicants.
+The Department of Environmental Protection (DEP) has released several phases of the Chapter 102 electronic permitting system (ePermit System) to improve the efficiency of submissions and reviews of Chapter 102 permit applications and Notices of Intent (NOIs) and enable faster responses to applicants.
 The web-based Chapter 102 ePermit System can be accessed through